How to Treat Hay Fever and its Effect on the Eyes

 The techy stuff!

 Particles in the air from trees, grasses, weeds and pollen trigger an allergic reaction in the body.
-The immune system sees these particles as a threat and make antibodies in response.
+The immune system sees these particles as a threat and makes antibodies in response.
 These antibodies bind to special cells involved in the immune response called mast cells which are found in various structures in the body including the eye.
-During exposure by the pollen, the mast cells release a powerful chemical called histamine in an attempt to rid the body of the threat.
+During exposure to the pollen, the mast cells release a powerful chemical called histamine in an attempt to rid the body of the threat.
 This is where the trouble starts, as histamine dilates blood vessels causing fluid to leak which in turn triggers a runny nose, sneezing, red and itchy eyes.

 If you know you suffer from hay fever, you can take action in advance.
 Corticosteroid nasal sprays such as Nasonex or Flonase are available over the counter and can be used 2 weeks before usual symptoms start.
 They work by reducing local inflammation but it can take a little while for them to take effect.
 Oral antihistamine tablets work well and are widely available, and creams containing antihistamine can help skin rashes and itchy skin.
 However, all of these preparations are often ineffective in treating red itchy eyes due to the low concentration actually reaching the eye.